LIF Financial Services Risk + Compliance Symposium NYC 2026

 3:05 – 3:55 PM: Panel DISCUSSION | THE FUTURE OF mining & processing

-• Dueling imperatives: How Western mining companies are managing to meet Western production standards while competing with China
+• Dueling imperatives: How ex-Chinese mining companies are managing to meet Western production standards while competing with China

 • Operational excellence: The technologies and strategies being used to increase capital productivity and improve sustainability in mining & refining

-• Homegrown ventures: The projects positioned to increase America’s market share in mining, processing, and recycling
+• Homegrown ventures: The projects positioned to increase North America’s market share in mining, processing, and recycling

 4:00 – 4:50 PM: Panel DISCUSSION | Innovation in financing

-• Overcoming the capital productivity hurdle: The financing structures and capital solutions that are proving most effective for de-risking mining projects and drawing private capital into the space.
+• A new era for mining: The financing structures proving most effective for de-risking mining projects and drawing capital back into the space

-• Innovative financing: Hybrid capital solutions to support the buildout of mines and processing facilities in the West
+• Innovative financing: Hybrid capital and other innovative financing solutions to support the buildout of Western and Western-aligned mines and processing facilities

 4:50 – 5:00 PM: Closing Remarks